B1Z0N/iahr/README.md

     return 'polo'
 ```

-### Non new message event command
+### Adding new handlers

+I want to trigger if someone edits a message.
+Let's do this.

-There [are](https://docs.telethon.dev/en/latest/quick-references/events-reference.html) other types of events.
-So here is an example of how you could use it:
+By the way, there [are](https://docs.telethon.dev/en/latest/quick-references/events-reference.html) other types of events.
+So here is an example of how you could use it, currently only `onedit` is supported.
+But it is implemented with extension in future.

 ```python
 from telthon import events

 @TextSender(take_event=False, about="""
 	Reply, when someone edits the message
 """, on_event=events.MessageEdited)